 - Wildflower Show, Ravensthorpe

 This morning we drive to Ravensthorpe to see the endemic and often spectacular species that make Ravensthorpe famous at Kundip and Mt Desmond.
-The coach will take us to the drop off at particular points where we will have a guided walks with ecologist Nathan McQuoid through Eucalypt woodlands and wildflower country.
+The coach will take us to the drop off at particular points where we will have a guided walks with ecologist Nathan McQuoid (to be confirmed in 2021) through Eucalypt woodlands and wildflower country.
 Sabrina will have a list of plants people will see and bring reference books.

 The afternoon will be spent at the Ravensthorpe Wildflower Show where Sabrina will take us around and explain different plant groups and how they evolved.
 There is over 1000 different species of plants collected from two national parks and over 3000 species in their world class herbarium.
 (Overnight Hopetoun) BLD